 Lets Take A Closer Look At A Pre-Injury Release

-Here’s an illustration.
-Usually, a child will not have a legal claim for injuries if that child suffers a broken bone while playing football.
+Usually, a child will not have a legal claim for injuries if that child suffers a broken bone while playing a relatively dangerous contact sport, like football or lacrosse.
 This activity is commonly recognized as one involving a high risk of harm.
 And a broken bone is simply one of those risks that can occur when playing this sport.

 However, what if the broken bone was caused because the child was wearing defective equipment, the wrong equipment, or not enough equipment?
 Then a claim may lie against the manufacturer of the defective equipment.
 For instance, a coach or league may be responsible if either one knowingly issued equipment that was too small, or if either one failed to issue sufficient equipment that is normally worn by a participant of the sport.